 - Code Ninjas offers in-person camps across the UK.

-- Teentech has virtual, in-school (although these are currently virtual), and “festivals” (due to start in Summer 2022).
+- Teentech has virtual, in-school (although these are currently virtual), and “festivals”

 - Stemettes offers programmes and events nationwide, focusing particularly on girls.